Q: Why SF State?

 Q: How do I increase my chances of acceptance?

 A: Applicants who have the most success will have made contact with the graduate coordinator as well as the particular faculty members with whom they want to work with.
 It is best (early in the application process) to discuss possible areas of thesis work as well as more specific thesis projects.
 While we are happy to talk to applicants about the general study of Anthropology, we strongly recommend that you recognize the research foci of the department and that you see how your own interests fit in with these.
-Finally, make sure that you have submitted (or requested the submission of) all elements of your applications: note that you must submit two applications – one to the University and one to the Department of Anthropology.
+Finally, make sure that you have submitted (or requested the submission of) all elements of your applications.

 Q: Do I have to have an undergraduate degree in Anthropology to apply?